 Production at Boston University, Curry College, and Fitchburg State University, and graduate-level Avid Digital Video Editing and graduate-level Video Production at

-Todd has taught Screenwriting at Curry College and Regis College.
+Todd has taught Screenwriting at Curry College, Regis College, and Acton-Boxborough Community Education.

 Other courses Todd has taught include Digital

 Criticism, and Intro to Film: Art and Form at Curry College, and Avid Digital Video Editing at The New England Institute of Art.

 Todd holds an MFA degree (with distinction) in Film Production from